CrunchyData/crunchy-katacoda/basic-postgresql-devel/qplr/01-r-intro.md

 # Using R **Inside** Postgresql

 R is a FOSS statistical language that is well know in the data analysis and statistical fields.
 It is a specialized programming language that is focused on statistical work and visualization.
-It does have a syntax that  is different than most other programming languages and it really good at doing matrix and vector calculations.Analysis that would take the inclusion of numerous specialized libraries and many lines of code are simple and concise in R.
+It does have a syntax that is different than most other programming languages and it really good at doing matrix and vector calculations.
+Analysis that would take the inclusion of numerous specialized libraries and many lines of code are simple and concise in R.

 For example, here is how you tell R to calculate correlation between cost of a car and years the car lasts